JAQuent/scripts-for-unity3d/screenRayTracker/README.md

 green.
 In this example the floor & the walls are not part of the layer mask, which is why they are ignored.](images/screenshots.png)

-Figure 2: Screenshots of the *screen ray tracker* with enabled debug mode in Unity’s scene view.
-The rays in red do not hit any object and they are also not logged.
+Figure 2: Screenshots of the *screen ray tracker* with the debug mode enabled in Unity’s scene view.
+The rays in red do not hit any object so they are also not logged.
 Rays that hit an object in that scene are green.
-In this example the floor & the walls are not part of the layer mask, which is why they are ignored.
+In this example the floor & the walls are not part of the layer mask, which is why they are ignored in this process.

 # What is possible?

 There are number of possible applications of this tool.
 I list only a few of them.
 1. Find the first time point an object appears on the screen.
-2. Find out whether an game object ever appeared centrally on the screen?
+2. Find out whether an game object ever appeared centrally on the screen.
 3. If so how long?
 4. Which object stay on the screen for the longest duration?

 More specific combinations of these questions can be answered with the data that is collected.
-In envision use-case, I would be able to verify whether an object was at any given time point visible to the participant.
-In naturalistic settings where the participants for instance explores and environment on their own this not ensured.
-However, it can be crucial if I want to explain why an object was remembered well or possible forgotten.
-The latter would be simply impossible to say if I don’t know if the object was ever visible to the participant.
+In my envisioned use-case, I would be able to verify whether an object was at any time point during the experiment visible to the participant.
+In naturalistic settings where the participants for instance explores an environment on their own this is not a given.
+However, it can be crucial if I want to explain why an object was remembered well or possibly even forgotten.
+The latter would be simply impossible to judge if I don’t know if the object was ever visible to the participant.

 # Investigating example data

-To give an example, I quickly analyse pilot data from a quick experiment that I started where participant have to collect diamond-shaped object to get reward (depicted in Figure 2).
+To give an example, I quickly analyse pilot data from an experiment that I started where participant have to collect diamond-shaped objects to get reward (depicted in Figure 2).

 ``` r
 # Load the data